olivecai/robotarm-complexity-2025/notes/roughnotes.md

 Get the basins of attraction for the GOAL
 Find the shortest distance between the intial joint configuration and a joint configuration in the identified basin of attraction. (this is essentially repeating the closest success point again but in the jonit space.)

+# July 5

+Refocus: what is the objective?
+To quantify how many jacobians are needed to converge to a certain point in visual servoing.
+We do not have access to analytic equations.
+We will not have a calibrated system.
+Can we use the image projection of the robot in some way?

+Objective:
+- is there an equation to determine how many jacobians are needed for a desired and an initial point/configuration?
+Can we determine that based on how large the spectral radius is?
+Can we generally eyeball it?
+How would our assumptions hold in a robot with prismatic joints?

+Some things we have noticed:
+- The joints do not like to flip.
+For instance if you have a 2DOF robot with joints -0.1 and -3pi/4, instead of swinging the entire second arm by pi, the first joint moves up by pi/2 while the second joint only has to open up by around pi/4.